isomerpages/cris-actris/_about-us/Milestones & Achievements.md

 <p>Following its inaugural Health Sciences Authority (HSA) audits, ACTRIS
-achieved Good Manufacturing Practice (GMP) Certification and a Manufacturer’s Licence for investigational and specially authorised CGT products respectively for use in local hospitals.
-In July 2025, ACTRIS successfully delivered its first chimeric antigen receptor T (CAR-T) cell product to a hospital — enabling an innovative salvage treatment that brought renewed hope and extended care to a patient in need.</p>
+achieved Good Manufacturing Practice (GMP) Certification and a Manufacturer’s Licence for investigational and specially authorised CGT products respectively for use in local hospitals.</p>
+<p>In July 2025, ACTRIS successfully delivered its first chimeric antigen
+receptor T (CAR-T) cell product to a hospital — enabling an innovative salvage treatment that brought renewed hope and extended care to a patient in need.</p>
 </div>
 </details>
 <details class="isomer-details">